Why extreme heat and air pollution matter?

 What is the solution?

 The above interactions are just a few examples.
 Our Earth’s environment is much more complex than you can imagine.
 Today’s Earth System Models try to simulate such interactions so that we can make better or more accurate forecasts.
-Our conventional climate and weather forecast models lack many such interactions, partly for computational reasons and partly due to the difficulty of modeling such interactions.
-Open source, community-developed regional weather models such as WRF and WRF-Chem allow researchers to customize the model to a local region and produce high-resolution, more accurate forecast of air pollution and extreme heat.
-I employ WRF and WRF-Chem to investigate research questions such as:
+Although there are physical and computational challenges in modeling such interactions, open source, community-developed regional weather models such as WRF and WRF-Chem allow researchers to customize the model to a local region and produce high-resolution, more accurate forecast of air pollution and extreme heat.
+I employ WRF and WRF-Chem in my research to investigate science questions such as:

 How do atmospheric aerosols impact Earth’s radiation budget and surface temperature?